 Set yourself goals

 Try and set out a meeting with your boss to discuss your ambitions and set goals.
 You may want to work towards a promotion or pay-raise.
 So set out what you need to do to achieve this.

 Detox your wardrobe

 Tip: Keep clothes that you will keep and then get rid of the items you will no longer wear.
-Declutter your wardrobe and either sell them or give away to friends or charity.
+Declutter your wardrobe and either sell them or give them away to friends or charity.
 Goal-setting can be incorporated into your personal life too.

 Ebay: any items you feel you can make money from.
 Make sure you add postage on to the sale of your items.
 I have had to refund a number of items from people who claimed things never arrived.
 Not everyone is as honest as you.

 Charity Shops: are always screaming out for dresses and covetable items.
 Why not donate your clothes to a charity of choice?
 You’ll feel good afterwards.